nielssp/nielssp.dk/content/published/notes-on-raycasting.md

 ##### Strafing

-I didn't implement strafing in any of the examples since the left and right arrow keys are used for turning.
+I didn't implement strafing in any of the demos on this page since the left and right arrow keys are used for turning.
 But if mouse input is used using A and D to strafe makes for a more modern feeling FPS experience.
 Strafing can easily be implemented by simply rotating the `playerDir` vector 90 degrees and adding the result to `playerPos`:

 ```typescript
 if (playerInput.strafeLeft || playerInputs.strafeRight) {